 As businesses move away from cloud software and toward infrastructure, SaaS and IaaS providers must sharpen their focus to maintain revenue this year and beyond.

 First, they must target those large businesses IDC mentioned: companies with 500 to 999 employees.
 These businesses want to spend and are desperate for efficient services, so they’re prime targets from cloud software and infrastructure providers.
 Additionally, cloud-based companies should diversify their offers to target very large enterprises hungry for novel ideas.

-These days, almost any product or service can operate on a subscription billing model and alleviate the burden of ownership, which are two of the greatest benefits of cloud services.
+These days, almost any product or service can operate on a subscription management model and alleviate the burden of ownership, which are two of the greatest benefits of cloud services.
 ITProPortal recently called driverless cars “Mobility as a Service,” and a report from TechCrunch shed light on IBM’s newly launched Blockchain as a Service product.
 Such creative thinking keeps a cloud business on the cutting edge, showing potential customers the company refuses to let itself get stuck in the past.
 All it takes is a little entrepreneurship to make these ideas operate effectively on a subscription billing model.

 That said, the business-to-consumer market can be incredibly lucrative as well.
 According to comScore’s 2017 U.S. Cross-Platform Future in Focus report, apps that simplify real-world behaviors – paying friends with Venmo, navigating city streets with Waze, dating with Tinder, etc. – are some of the fastest-growing mobile services.
 Many cloud companies can find success by creating a consumer product monetized with a subscription billing model.

 Of course, to target these markets effectively, cloud service providers will have to rely on two tried-and-tested techniques: creating an accessible product and using data to personalize marketing efforts.